Moeller High School: School publications

-The Crusaders

-It features eight-to-twelve pages, two of which have full color, and a variety of content, including news, features, sports, and cultural information.
+The Crusader has a variety of content, including news, features, sports, and cultural information.
 The Journalism I and Journalism II classes are primarily responsible for reporting, writing, and designing the paper.
 Students outside of these classes are also encouraged to submit story ideas and content.
 All content is approved by the school's administration before it is published.
 In 2009, The Crusader moved from a quarterly to a monthly publication.
 In 2008, The Crusader won First Place, the second-highest honor a high school newspaper can receive from the American Scholastic Press Association.
-The contest judged The Crusader on writing, layout, and visual quality.

-The Squire

 The Squire is a student literary journal that features stories, poems, and essays written by Moeller students.
 It is printed annually, and all students may submit to The Squire at any time.
 The magazine also features student artwork.
 Selected works for publication are chosen by Moeller's Creative Writing Club, who also edit and publish the journal each year.